 For more then two decades from the time he moved to Dahlonega in 1983 until his death in 2004, Nick Pender was a major force in the North Georgia bluegrass scene.
 He and his wife Glenda were co-founders, along with several downtown merchants, of the annual Bear on the Square Mountain Festival.
-Nick and Glenda developed the entire music program for the event, now in its 20th year.
-The Pender family continues to support the festival with children and grandchildren taking part in the event in various ways and Glenda serving as president and music chair.
+Nick and Glenda developed the entire music program for the event, now in its 21st year.
+The Pender family continues to support the festival with children and grandchildren taking part in the event in various ways and Glenda serving as president.

 Nick was a musician, playing bass fiddle and singing in the old-time mountain style.
 (He was also known to break into some great soul singing now and then!).
 Nick was featured, along with Ralph Stanley and others, in "Feels Like Home," a documentary on the unaccompanied Appalachian folk song by film maker Heavenly Littleton.
 He recorded in Nashville in 2003, and that CD, Long Time Coming, also features Glenda and the couple’s son Neel.
 The recording includes an original composition by the two Pender sons, Neel and his brother Scott, and an introduction by daughter Marla Pender McGhee.
 Nick and Glenda dedicated the album to their grandchildren, Nick Pender, Annie McGhee, Cory Pender, and Will McGhee.

 A member of IMBA, SEBA and BMI, Nick was co-founder and a member of the Shoal Creek Band, Homemade Jam, and the Gold Rush Bluegrass Band.

 An ardent supporter and promoter of regional musicians, Nick was particularly supportive of teaching kids to play and sing, and he taught at Woody Gap School’s mountain music program.
 He was also instrumental in the musical development of his nephew, Clayton Avent, whose band, 6 Day Bender, has played at Bear on the Square.